gRPC¶

 How gRPC is detected¶

 gRPC uses HTTP/2 as its transport.
-The proxy identifies gRPC traffic by checking the Content-Type header on each HTTP/2 stream:
+Detection lives in the connector's dispatchH2Stream helper (internal/connector/h2_dispatch.go), which peeks the first H2HeadersEvent and inspects the Content-Type header on each HTTP/2 stream:

 application/grpcapplication/grpc+protoapplication/grpc+json- Any value matching